Democratic Debate Grows To 6 Candidates As Steyer Hits January Threshold

 The Democratic stage will be the smallest yet for next Tuesday's Iowa debate, with just six candidates set to qualify.

-Billionaire activist Tom Steyer likely became the latest candidate to qualify on Thursday after two Fox News polls from Nevada and South Carolina showed him in the double digits.
+Billionaire activist Tom Steyer on Thursday likely became the latest candidate to qualify after two Fox News polls from Nevada and South Carolina showed him in the double digits.
 Steyer has been spending millions of dollars in early states to boost his chances.

-That means he will join the other five candidates who had already qualified: former Vice President Joe Biden; former South Bend, Ind., Mayor Pete Buttigieg, Minnesota Sen. Amy Klobuchar, Vermont Sen. Bernie Sanders and Massachusetts Sen. Elizabeth Warren.
+That means he will join the other five candidates who had already qualified: former Vice President Joe Biden, former South Bend, Ind., Mayor Pete Buttigieg, Minnesota Sen. Amy Klobuchar, Vermont Sen. Bernie Sanders and Massachusetts Sen. Elizabeth Warren.

 Loading...

-The debate will be Tuesday, January 14, at 9 p.m.
-ET, and is being hosted by CNN and the Des Moines Register.
-The deadline to qualify is by midnight Friday, January 10, but no other candidates appear close to meeting the Democratic National Committee's threshold.
+The debate will be Tuesday, Jan.
+14, at 9 p.m.
+ET and is being hosted by CNN and The Des Moines Register.
+The deadline to qualify is by midnight Friday, Jan.
+10, but no other candidates appear close to meeting the Democratic National Committee's threshold.

-As they have with each previous debate, the DNC instituted dual polling and fundraising requirements.
-Candidates must hit 5% in at least four national polls or at least 7% in two early state polls.
-And they had to get 225,000 unique donors from 20 different states.
+As it has with each previous debate, the DNC instituted dual polling and fundraising requirements.
+Candidates must hit 5% in at least four national polls or at least 7% in two early-state polls.
+And they have to get 225,000 unique donors from 20 states.

-Non-profit executive Andrew Yang, who was the only other candidate who had also made December's debate, looks to fall short of the January cut-off, since he only has one qualifying poll with just a day to go until the deadline.
-There are 14 total Democrats who are still running, though.
+Nonprofit executive Andrew Yang, who is the only other candidate who had made December's debate, looks to fall short of the January cutoff, since he has only one qualifying poll with just a day to go until the deadline.
+Fourteen total Democrats are still running though.

 The ever-shrinking debate stage should offer more time for candidates to engage with each other and offer substantive responses, with less than three weeks to go until the Iowa caucuses on Feb.
 3.